srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_nsa_zmq/source/index.rst

 UE Trace
 ---------

-The UE console trace can be enabled by enter ``t`` in the UE console, it is updated every second.
+The UE console trace can be enabled by entering ``t`` on the UE console.
+The trace is updated every second.

 .. note::
    The time interval between metrics reports can be changed in the UE config file under the ``[general]`` field, by changing the value of ``metrics_period_secs``.